-Fermanent injury included within personal injury £:
+2020-21 2019-20 £ £ 87,035 Permanent injury included within personal injury £: 48.340

-48,340

-87,035

-The main increases in staff costs relates to the final year of the A4C deal, the Staff Bonus Pay Award, the Annual Leave accrual and the effect of the increase in employer pensions costs payable by 6.3% during the year of £3.761M in comparison to 2019/20 (£3.473M).
+The main increases in staff costs relates to the final year of the A4C deal, the Staff Bonus Pay Award, the The main increases in staff costs relates to the final year of the A4C deal, the Staff Bonus Pay Award, the Annual Leave accrual and the effect of the increase in employer pensions costs payle by 6.3% during the year of £3.761M in comparison to 2019/20 (£3.473M).
 Full details of the impact of these additional pension costs is provided in detail at note 34.1.
-The THB has also incurred additional staff costs in relation to its response effort to Covid 19 pandemic through agency/bank, enhancements, excess hours and additional staff members employed.
+The THB has also incurred additional staff costs in relation to its response effort to Covid 19 Pandemic through agency/bank, enhancements, excess hours and additional staff members employed.

 Contained within the staff costs figure for 2020/21 is the cost of the bonus payment to be paid to NHS staff as announced by Welsh Government in March 2021.
 The value of the estimation of this is £2.421M for hospital services and hosted functions and funding has been received from Welsh Government for this.
-Also included in staff costs is a provision for untaken Annual Leave by staff members totalling £1.721M due to the impact of Covid 19.
+Also included in staff costs is a provision for untaken Annual Leave of staff members of £1.721M due to the impact of Covid 19.